Blog: Poinçons de Maître

 The early Rolex Oyster cases were made by C.R.
-Spillmann SA, and it seems likely that Spillman also made the gold ROLCO case, so it appears that Spillman's registration number was the same 136 for both PdM 1, hammer head, and PdM 2, the hammer with handle.
+Spillmann SA, and it seems likely that Spillman also made the gold ROLCO case, so it appears that Spillman's registration number was the same 136 for both PdM 1, the hammer head, and PdM 2, the hammer with handle.

 This evidence seems to show a gradual changeover from the hammer with handle mark, used by Spillman until 1930/31, to the hammer head mark beginning in 1927/28.
 We know that by 1934 the use of the hammer with handle mark had virtually ceased, there are only two registrants listed on the 1934 hammer with handle list, and this must be a clue to what happened.
-It appears that the use of the hammer with handle was discontinued in favour of the hammer head, which was a smaller and more discreet mark that watch manufacturers would have preferred.
+It appears that the use of the hammer with handle was discontinued in favour of the hammer head, a smaller and more discreet mark that watch manufacturers would have preferred.

 Does this mean that if you have a watch case with an unidentified hammer with handle mark you can simply look up the registrant in the hammer head list?
 Almost for certain: yes.
 Manufacture Favre & Perret SA appears in both lists with registration number 115.
 Joseph Erard SA, the second of the only two numbers listed in the 2007 hammer with handle list with registration number 160 is an error.
 The same name is listed in the hammer head list with registration number 161, so it was long thought that there might not be a direct read across.
 However, number 160 is missing from the hammer head list, and as latest research brought to light, the PdM2 number 160 was in fact registered to Marc Erard, not to his relative called Joseph, so that there now is no point against a read across.
 PdM1 No. 161 = Joseph Erard, PdM2 No. 160 = Marc Erard.